Scenarios represent plausible potential future states of the world. We use scenarios in our strategic planning process to:

 Key Strategic Linkages to our Scenario Planning

-- Prepare for diverse portfolio and policy environments by maintaining a less than $40 per barrel of oil equivalent sustaining price that will generate the cash to fund capital expenditure to keep production flat over time and generate a dividend to shareholders.
+- Prepare for diverse policy environments by maintaining a less than $40 per barrel of oil equivalent sustaining price that will generate the cash to fund capital expenditure to keep production flat over time and generate a dividend to shareholders.

-- Maintain diversification in our portfolio to be able to balance our production and capital expenditures, as commodity prices become more volatile.
+- Maintain diversification in our portfolio to be able to balance our production and capital expenditures as commodity prices become more volatile.

 - Introduce a proxy cost of carbon into qualifying project sensitivities to help us be more resilient to climate-related risk in the short to medium term and provide the flexibility to remain resilient in the long term.